NtodorovGIT/aws-portfolio/case_study_1/README.md

-# Apache Web Server Setup
+# Apache Web Service Setup

-This project deploys a fully functional VPC with three subnets - two public and one private which are placed web server into an autoscaling group, on which the Apache web service is installed.
+This project deploys a fully functional Apache web service.

-The access to the web server is allowed only by AWS system manager or SSH from the Bastion host.
+The access to the web server is allowed only by AWS System Manager or SSH from a Bastion host.

 Access from the Internet to the web server is possible only through the application load balancer which listens for HTTP traffic.